 Rather than configure a gateway in advance we will simply create one in this page.
 Click the bubble to Create a Simple Gateway and enter a name for the remote gateway.
 Leave IKE as ver.1 and choose Static IP and enter the Vigor WAN IP or hostname.

 Now enter the pre-shared key which is a code that you will enter into the Vigor or share with the admin of the remote Vigor by some secure means.
 The Outgoing Interface will be the Juniper physical interface on which the WAN IP address resides to which you will be pointing the Vigor VPN.

 Now click Advanced:

-Here we are choosing the Phase 2 encryption proposal which is simply the encryption types - AES 256-bit in this case with DH Group 14 PFS (Perfect Forward Secrecy) and 3600 seconds time-out, but feel free to simply select a standard choice and simply make a note of the one you are choosing.
-Is it AES or 3DES or DES?
-What is the time-out, is it in seconds, minutes or hours?
-What is the PFS DH group?
-All of these should be noted as the Vigor must be configured to accept them.
+Here we are choosing the Phase 2 encryption proposal which is simply the encryption types - AES 256-bit in this case with DH Group 14 PFS (Perfect Forward Secrecy) and 3600 seconds time-out, but feel free to simply select a standard choice and make a note of what you are choosing so it can be replicated in the DrayTek.

-Now enter the local and remote IP / Netmask where the local is the LAN address and teh subnet and the remote is the LAN which resides behind the Vigor which we are going to have remote access to once the VPN is established.
-In this case both subnets are set at /24 meaning 255.255.255.0 Class-C subnets but you must obviously enter your own details for each network.
+Now enter the local and remote IP / Netmask where the local is the LAN address and the subnet and the remote is the LAN which resides behind the Vigor to which the VPN connects.
+In this case both subnets are set at /24 meaning 255.255.255.0 Class-C subnets, but you must enter your own details for each network.

 Set service to Any which will allow all traffic to pass between the sites via our VPN.